Wayne Thiebaud 100: Paintings, Prints and Drawings

 In addition to painting, Thiebaud’s work spans drawings, watercolors and prints.
 He also beautifully renders people in figure studies and fully realized individuals on canvas, and over time, landscapes have appeared with increasing frequency in the artist's paintings and works on paper.

 Admission is free for Museum members and $10 for nonmembers.
-Military and seniors $7.
-College students and youth (5-17) $5.
+Discounts are available for military and seniors ($7) and college students and youth ages 5-17 ($5).
 Children 4 and under are free.

 Wayne Thiebaud 100 Ticket Promotions (must be redeemed in person)

-Feb.
-2-May 6: Healthcare Workers and First Responders: Free ticket with on-site purchase (must show ID)
+- Feb.
+6-May 2: Healthcare workers and first responders receive a free ticket with on-site purchase (must show ID)